-During the reporting period, the Puerto Rico Department of Housing (PRDOH) completed the following tasks in support of the Homebuyer Assistance Program: Conducted continuous and periodic meetings and working sessions to address Program needs regarding daily program tasks, including biweekly meetings with subrecipient?s Program staff to discuss changes to Program policies and guidelines; reviewed submitted documents; and offered support with other Program tasks, like notifications, communications, duplication of benefits reviews and environmental reviews.
+The Program conducted continuous and periodic meetings and working sessions to address operational needs regarding daily program tasks.
+This included biweekly meetings with the sub-recipient's Program staff to discuss changes to Program policies and guidelines, review submitted documents, and offer support with other Program tasks, like notifications, communications, duplication of benefits reviews, and environmental reviews.